How to Get a Mineral Water Trading License in Dubai

 Investors targeting export corridors to high-growth markets in Africa, South Asia, and the wider Middle East via Dubai's established trade infrastructure

-The low barrier to entry, combined with the free zone's flexible office and visa packages, makes this licence particularly accessible to early-stage businesses and solo founders who want to test the market before scaling.
+The low barrier to entry, combined with the free zone's flexible office and visa packages, makes this license particularly accessible to early-stage businesses and solo founders who want to test the market before scaling.

 Setup Costs, Steps, and Licensing Requirements at Dubai South